 SIWW 2020 will be held in conjunction with World Cities Summit and CleanEnviro Summit Singapore from 5 – 9 July 2020 at the Sands Expo and Convention Centre, Marina Bay Sands in Singapore.

 The USA Pavilion at SIWW 2020 offers US exhibitors a choice of cost-efficient and hassle-free participation alternatives and opportunities for developing overseas markets, introducing new products and finding buyers.
+Fully furnished and custom spaces are available in the USA Pavilion.

 Since being identified as a strategic growth industry in 2006, Singapore’s water sector has experienced rapid growth, with the total number of companies increasing from 50 to 180.
 Over the same period, Singapore-based water companies also secured over 100 international projects worth close to USD$6.37 billion.